DougEisner/Game_of_Sticks_V2/README.md

-Game of Stick
+Game of Sticks

-Redo of assignment.
+Second version of assignment.
 Completed with Bryce.